Il Gattopardo /The Leopard

 Described by many as one of the masterpieces of Italian literature, Il gattopardo recounts the life of the Prince Fabrizio Salina – the impersonation of the author’s great-grandfather - who witnessed the strife between the upper classes and the newly-rich merchants, the Republicans and the monarchists, and the defenders of the Bourbons and the supporters of the reign of the Piedmonts’ Vittorio Emanuele.
 We will discuss the historical and literary background necessary to fully appreciate this unique novel and watch together some of the salient sections of the movie.

-A book club edition of the Circolo letterario is planned on Saturday May 20 for those who will read this book in Italian or in English to discuss and share impressions from their reading in an informal and laid-back atmosphere.
+A book club edition of the Circolo letterario is planned on Saturday May 20th for those who will read this book in Italian or in English to discuss and share impressions from their reading in an informal and laid-back atmosphere.
 We highly encourage you to attend the presentation on April 15th before reading the book and participating to the book club edition.

 Pieranna Garavaso is native Italian and came to the US to earn a PhD in Philosophy (at the U of Nebraska Lincoln).
 She taught Philosophy at the University of Minnesota Morris for 34 years.
 She was awarded the UMN Morris Alumni Association Teaching Award (2003), the Horace T. Morse Alumni Association Undergraduate Teaching Award (2004) and the UMN Morris Faculty Research Award (2017).
 Her areas of research include History of Analytic Philosophy, Philosophy of Mathematics, and Feminist Philosophies.
 She has published articles in Italian and English and authored, co-authored or edited several books; the last collection she has edited is the Bloomsbury Companion to Analytic Feminism (2018).
 As Emerita/retired she plans to devote more time to reading and discussing Italian literature.